-Our optional Air & Ground package provides a convenient arrival.
-Use your leisure time in Reykjavik to discover the unique charm of the world’s northernmost capital and book one of our pre-programs.
+Our optional Air & Ground package (2023 on request) provides a convenient arrival.
+Use your leisure time in Reykjavik to discover the unique charm of the world’s northernmost capital and book one of our pre-programs (2023 on request).
 Or explore the sights of south and west Iceland on a self-drive road trip (prices upon request).
 The SEAVENTURE docks in Old Reykjavik Harbor in the heart of the city, a five-minute stroll from the main squares, shopping and dining.
 The ship departs in the evening.

 Travel details - Natural Wonders of Greenland - Tour 1

 Discover the immense scenic and cultural variety of the world’s largest island, from the impressive mountain range in the east to the beautiful and fertile south with its fascinating Viking history, to the town of Ilulissat with its floating icebergs.

 From USD 3,995 p.p. (triple occupancy)/USD 5,995 p.p. (double occupancy)